Sean Bouchard Preview, Player Props: Rockies vs. Dodgers

 Sean Bouchard At The Plate

+- Bouchard is hitting .192 with a home run and three walks.

-- Bouchard has had a base hit in three of nine games this season, and multiple hits once.
+- Bouchard has picked up a hit in four games this season (40.0%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.